 The Health Information Technology for Economic and Clinical Health (HITECH) Act, part of the American Recovery and Reinvestment Act signed into law by President Obama earlier this year, calls for a $19 billion investment into health care information technology to modernize medical practices with electronic medical records systems (EMRs).
+The goal is to reduce overall health care costs by luring hospitals and clinicians, which have been slow to adopt EMRs because of their high price and complexity, into this electronic realm with large financial incentives starting in 2011.
+Any health care provider that has not implemented an EMR by 2016 faces financial penalties through reduced Medicare fees.

 One of the keys in this bill to reducing the cost of health care is that physicians could exchange patient data electronically; a physician or hospital cannot obtain the government incentives without demonstrating this capability.
 The idea is that EMR systems would reduce the number of tests performed because data could be shared easily between physicians across the Internet.
 However, there is the possibility that this adoption of technology could have an undesired consequence of putting medical data at risk of security and privacy breaches.
 Think about it: All of your private medical and billing information will be available to any medical practice (there are more than 161,200 in the U.S.) over the Internet.
 Is the stimulus bill going to foster adoption of technology in health care or end up becoming the cybercrime stimulus act?